-When on clinics, you will typically be assigned one to two clinical cases per day for which you are responsible for the anesthetic management from preoperative assessment through to postoperative recovery.
+When on clinics, you will typically be assigned 1-2 clinical cases per day for which you are responsible for pre-, peri- and post-anesthetic management.
 Your preoperative assessment will include a complete physical exam, review of any records from referring veterinarians and review of in-house records (patient history, diagnostic tests, consultations, progress notes, etc.).
 If any additional work-up is indicated, discuss this with the faculty anesthesiologist on duty who will help you obtain the needed information if appropriate.
-Once you have gathered all the historical, physical and laboratory findings, you will formulate an anesthetic plan appropriate for the patient and procedure, and addresses your learning objectives.
-You are required to discuss your pertinent preoperative findings and your anesthetic plan with a faculty anesthesiologist.
+Once you have gathered all the historical, physical and laboratory findings, you will formulate an anesthetic plan appropriate for the patient and procedure.
+You will then discuss your anesthetic plan with a faculty anesthesiologist.
 Use this discussion as a learning opportunity.
-It is imperative that you complete your work-up and discuss your plan with the faculty the day before the procedure (add-on, emergency and same day drop-off cases excepted) even if this requires you to come in to the clinic on a day you are scheduled to be elsewhere.
+You should expect to complete your work-up and discuss your plan with the faculty the day before the procedure (add-on, emergency and same day drop-off cases excepted) even if this requires you to come in to the clinic on a day you are scheduled to be elsewhere.

-You will be expected to have prepared for your case prior to starting by doing the appropriate reading to familiarize yourself with all drugs, equipment and techniques you will be using, the procedure the patient is undergoing and special considerations for your patients' species and coexisting diseases and/or conditions.
-If at any point the faculty anesthesiologist feels you have not adequately prepared for your case you may be removed from the case.
+You will be expected to have prepared for your case prior to induction by familiarizing yourself with all drugs, equipment and techniques you will be using, the procedure the patient is undergoing and special considerations for your patients' species and coexisting diseases and/or conditions.
+If at any point the faculty anesthesiologist feels you have not adequately prepared for your case, you may be removed from the case.

-When you are on clinics you will be expected to be in the clinic unless the faculty on duty has excused you.
-A typical day on clinics finishes around 7 pm (if you are not on call).
-If you do not have a case assigned to you, you should work with one of our technicians or a more senior resident to get exposure to more difficult cases.
-You can also assist the faculty on duty with student supervision.
+When scheduled on clinics you will be expected to be in the clinic unless the faculty on duty has excused you.
+A typical day on clinics finishes between 6 - 7 pm (if you are not on call).
+If you do not have a case assigned to you, you should work with another member of the anesthesia team to gain more experience and help with overall service function.